grammarly/rocker-compose/README.md

     ports: "8081:80"
 ```

-**NOTE:** nested extends are not allowed by rocker-compose.
+**NOTE:** nested extends are not allowed by `rocker-compose`.

 # Templating
-Rocker-compose uses Go's [text/template](http://golang.org/pkg/text/template/) engine to render manifests.
-This way you can put some logic to your manifests or even throw some variables from the outside:
+`rocker-compose` uses Go [text/template](http://golang.org/pkg/text/template/) engine to render manifests.
+This way you can put some logic into your manifests or even inject some variables from the outside:
 ```yaml
 namespace: wordpress
 containers: